25 BEST Souvenirs from Sweden (From an Expert)

 It wasn’t until I got older that I realized how unique some of these items are to Sweden, and how hard they can be to find elsewhere.

-I’m going to share with you what to buy in Sweden, so you know what to look for.
+So, here it is – what to buy in Sweden, so you know what to look for!

 1. A Dala horse

-A Dala horse is one of the most iconic images of Sweden.
+You will see the ‘dala horse’ in many shops in Stockholm, and around Sweden.
+The dala horse is an iconic image of Sweden.
 It originated in the province of Dalarna, and in the old days was a toy for children.
-Nowadays, it isn’t commonly used as a toy anymore – but its a symbol of Dalarna and of Sweden in general.
+Nowadays, it isn’t used as a toy anymore – but a symbol of Sweden.

-Keep in mind, they aren’t always red in colour.
-The original horse is red and that is the most ‘classic’ design, but there are also some softer colours, like whites and light blues.
-See options and prices on the Swedish Wooden Horse company website.
+The original horse is red and that is the most ‘classic’ design, but there are also some softer colours, like whites and light blues, like above!

 Pro Tip: If you’re looking for a creative gift for kids from Sweden, look for a blank wooden horse that hasn’t been painted yet.
 You can find them in many souvenir or craft stores.